 (above) Overall view of the eastern part of historical Istanbul: (middle - left to right) Sultan Ahmet Camii, Hagia Sophia and Hagia Irene; (below) Topkapi Sarayi; the views also show the Maritime Walls

-On a morning ferry to the islands it is difficult to stay in the front of the boat, because the view towards the city is magnificent.
+On a morning ferry to the islands it is difficult to stay in the bow deck, because the view towards the city is magnificent.
 Mark Twain, who visited Constantinople in 1867, wrote in The Innocents Abroad: We dropped anchor in the mouth of the Golden Horn at daylight in the morning. (..)
 Seen from the anchorage, it is by far the handsomest city we have seen.

 (above) Proti/Kinaliada; (below) Chalki/Heybeliada; behind it Antigone/Burgazada and in the distance Proti/Kinaliada

 The Princes' Islands are a group of nine small islands which are located to the east of Istanbul, near the Asian coast of the Marmara Sea.

 Four islands are populated: they all have a Greek and a Turkish name (the suffix ada means island).
 The largest island is Prinkipo, which gives the name to the small archipelago; Buyukada, its Turkish name, means big island.